Molecular mechanisms of bacteria

-The focus of our research is the basic mechanisms involved when bacteria infect the human host.
-We study, at the molecular level, the function of bacterial surface proteins and protein appendages involved in infectious processes and bacteria-host interactions.
-A special emphasis is on uropathogenic bacteria, health-promoting lactic acid bacteria and bacterial antibiotic resistance.
+We are interested in the basic mechanisms involved when bacteria infect the human host.
+My research group studies, at the molecular level, the function of bacterial surface proteins and protein appendages involved in infectious processes and bacteria-host interactions.
+A special focus is on pathogens causing recurrent urinary tract infections and newborn meningitis as well as on health-promoting lactic acid bacteria.
 We also apply bacterial proteins and protein complexes biotechnologically for medical or diagnostic purposes.

 Electron microscopy image of a uropathogenic Escherichia coli cell expressing thin, adhesive fimbriae and a thicker, wavy flagellum used for motility of the cell.

 For more information, please visit:

 HiLIFE, “HiLIFE Grand Challenge – Combatting Antimicrobial Drug Resistance”, joint research consortium, 2018-2021, University of Helsinki

 The Swedish Cultural Foundation in Finland, Research grant, -2024